 Cluster Linking enables easy data sharing between event streaming platforms, mirroring Kafka topics (i.e., streams) across them.
 Because Cluster Linking uses native replication protocols, client applications can easily failover in the case of a disaster recovery scenario.

-ccloud kafka link create east-west ... ccloud kafka topic create <destination topic> --link east-west --mirror-topic <source topic> ...
+confluent kafka link create east-west ... confluent kafka mirror create <destination topic> --link east-west ...

 Other messaging systems like RabbitMQ and ActiveMQ provide similar functionality, but without the same levels of parallelism.